Seagate/cortx/README.rst

 CORTX: World's First Scalable Mass-Capacity Object Storage System
 ==============================================================================

 The volume of data created and collected worldwide is massively increasing.
-In comparison, the proportion of data that is being stored is minuscule.
-The machine learning models that are at the forefront of most significant research studies today depend on access to complete data sets.
-Retaining such a large volume of data necessitates hardware innovations for high areal density per cost and new software architecture, which are prohibitively expensive.
+In comparison, only a small proportion of this data is being retained.
+The machine learning models at the forefront of the most significant research studies today, depend on access to complete data sets.
+We're continuously creating efficient and economical storage solutions to enable research that's transforming the world.

-We enable research that is changing the world by creating ingenious storage solutions that are efficient and economical.

 .. image:: ../assets/images/at_risk_data.jpg

 The CORTX Project
 -----------------

-CORTX is a distributed object storage system designed for efficiency, mass-capacity, and high HDD-utilization.
-Our goal is to create storage solutions with maximum utilization and high code-quality.
+CORTX is a distributed object storage system designed for great efficiency, massive capacity, and high HDD-utilization.

 CORTX Project Scope & Core Design Goals
 *****************************************